 In a 1-gallon zip lock bag, mix the brine of water, salt, and sugar.
 Add tenderloin.
 Squeeze the air out of the bag and seal.
-Place in a bowl and refrigerate, making sure all the meat is covered for 1-4 hours.
+Place in a bowl and refrigerate, ensuring all the meat is covered for 1-4 hours.

 Mix marinade ingredients in a small bowl.
 Skip the salt if the brine is used.
 Hint: heat the one teaspoon measure with hot water before measuring honey, and it will come off easier.

-Layout a sheet of plastic wrap large enough to easily encase the tenderloin.
+Layout a sheet of plastic wrap large enough to easily encase the pork.
 Remove tenderloin from brine, rinse well and pat dry.
-Place tenderloin about 1/3 from the edge of the plastic, brush with marinade.
+Place it about ⅓ from the edge of the plastic, brush with marinade.

-Roll the tenderloin over and be sure to cover every bit of the loin.
+Roll the meat over, and be sure to cover every bit of the tenderloin.
 Wrap tightly with the plastic wrap and refrigerate for 2-4 hours.

 Remove from grill and let sit for 5-10 minutes, cut and serve.